 The portable version of this personal conversation becomes a part of your daily life.
 Here is how to proceed when you are in the world and need an attitude adjustment.

-- 1. You have made a mistake, someone has pointed out to you, or you caught it yourself.
+- You have made a mistake.
 Take a breath, what is the first thought?
-Is it a negative comment as suggested in your journal?
+Is it a negative comment?

 When someone wants to start an argument with you, remember it takes two.
 Take a breath, you may choose to agree with this person in this manner.
 “Yes, I agree this is upsetting.
 Perhaps I should have considered other alternatives.
 I will take it under advisement.
 Thank you for pointing this out to me.”
 You can repeat the same thing to self.
 “Yes, self, I did make a mistake.
 No, it is not stupid, just misinformed.
 I will collect the information I require to make better decisions.”